Co-Founder & General Partner

-He is also the founder of Google X where he led the self-driving car, Google Glass and other projects.
+He is also the founder of X (formerly Google X) where he led the self-driving car, Google Glass and other projects.
 Earlier on, he led the Stanford Racing Team whose robot “Stanley” won the DARPA Grand Challenge.
 Sebastian continues as a research professor at Stanford University, and is the first recipient of the inaugural Smithsonian American Ingenuity Award for Education.

 Head of Data Policy

 Anne Toth is the Head of Data Policy at the World Economic Forum and is a member of the leadership team at the Center for the Fourth Industrial Revolution in San Francisco, California.
 Prior to joining the Forum, Anne was the Vice President of People & Policy for Slack Technologies, Inc. She joined Slack as the 50th employee and first woman executive hired at the world’s fastest-growing business enterprise software company.

 Anne was the Head of Privacy for Google's social products and was Yahoo!'s Chief Trust Officer overseeing privacy, data policy, data governance, child safety, community standards, and content policy, and other policy-related areas.
 She testified before Congress about online privacy and behavioral advertising, and before the Article 29 Working Party in Europe on search data retention policies.

 Anne is a graduate of Wellesley College with a degree in Economics.
 She attended the Goldman School of Public Policy at the University of California, Berkeley, and the Graduate School of Business at Stanford University.

 Co-Founder & Managing Director